 400 West Circulo Del Paladin, Green Valley, Arizona 85614

-Established Low Key 55+ Community in Green Valley, Arizona Has Affordable Town Homes and Endless Array of Amenities
+Established Low Key 55+ Community of Casa Paloma in Green Valley, Arizona Has Reasonably Priced Town Homes and Endless Array of Amenities

 About 40 miles north of the U.S./Mexico border and about 25 miles south of downtown Tucson in southern Arizona, Green Valley is an unincorporated community that is very popular with retirees.
 In fact, nearly everyone who lives here is age 45 or better, with a large majority of residents age 65 or better.
 Many 55+ communities are here.
 One of these is Casa Paloma, a modest, established development with town homes for sale.